canjs/can-observe/doc/array/sort.md

 @property {function} can-observe/sort sort
 @parent can-observe/array

-@description Add elements to the end of an observe array.
+@description Sort the elements in an array.
 @signature `list.sort([compareFunction])`

-  `sort` sorts the elements in place and returns the newly sorted array.
-The API is the same as the native JavaScript `Array.prototype.sort` API.
+  `sort` sorts the elements in place and returns the sorted array.
+The API is the same as the native [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) API.

   ```js
   import { observe } from "can/everything";